 A truly special experience that is a great complement to the quiet and connection that visitors are seeking is one of yurt camping, also known as “glamping.”
 Visitors can stay in wooden and canvas structures that are deep in the forest, with access to trails and lakes, but also provide amenities that range from bedding to wifi to running water to mini kitchens.

 Mt.
-Washington Valley, NH has two options when planning a vacation that gives them the feeling of being off-the-grid, but still provide access to all that makes up the hub of Mt.
-Washington Valley, Frost Mountain Yurts and Huttopia White Mountains.
+Washington Valley, NH has three options when planning a vacation that gives them the feeling of being off-the-grid, but still provide access to all that makes up the hub of Mt.
+Washington Valley, Alpine Garden Camping Village and Winery, Frost Mountain Yurts and Huttopia White Mountains.

 While Frost Mountain Yurts does offer seclusion, guests will enjoy modern amenities in each yurt with a set of bunk beds and a futon with a three burner kitchenette.
 They are also equipped with a bonfire, solar powered showers and port-a-potty.
 Guests are responsible for bringing their own linens and food, but a general pantry with dish soap, paper towels and other supplies are provided.